iontodirel/libaprstrack/README.md

 ### Encoding a mic-e packet:

-The library is modular with no coupling.
+The library is modular with no internal coupling.
 Lower level functions in the library can also be used standalone for convenience or utility:

 ``` cpp
 std::string packet = aprs::track::detail::encode_mic_e_packet_no_message("N0CALL", "WIDE1-1", 35.449666666667, 140.2685, mic_e_status::custom6, 257, 5.999, '/', '>', 0, 9.84);